-Reactions were mixed among participants on whether or not switching to a flat rate fare would impact their decision to take the Link light rail.
+Reactions were mixed among participants on whether or not switching to a flat rate fare would impact their decision to ride light rail.
 Participants who rely on transit daily said that changes would not impact their Link light rail use, since they have no other means of transportation.
-However, many participants who had alternative options expressed that a switch to flat-rate fares would lead them to seek other options for transportation, like biking or walking short distances.
+However, many participants who had alternative options expressed that a switch to flat-rate fares would lead them to seek other options for transportation, such as biking or walking short distances.